 Throughout his 60-year career, the photographer Richard Avedon created only a handful of portfolios which he presented as complete bodies of work meant to be displayed as one group of photographs.
-Hamiltons will exhibit two of these rare portfolios, La Passante du Siècle and Made in France, marking the first time either portfolio has been exhibited in its entirety.
+Hamiltons will exhibit two of these rare portfolios, La Passante du Siècle and Made in France, marking the first time the former has been exhibited in its entirety.

 Made in France is a portfolio by chance.
 It was assembled after Avedon’s re-discovery of an intact group of 27 of his original engraver prints from the glory years that were 1950s Harper’s Bazaar.
 During this time Avedon became an ascendant force at the magazine and travelled to Paris twice a year to report on the post-war French couture collections.
 Out of thousands of Avedon’s (or any photographer’s) published fashion photographs from this period, they are among the few survivors, mounted to their original boards, each with their unique stamps (“Made in France”), mark-ups, printing notes, and captions as they were to appear in the all-important fall issues.
 These images not only record the couture of the time, but document the process by which the magazine was assembled under Avedon’s “trinity” of European-born American colleagues – Carmel Snow, Diana Vreeland, and Alexey Brodovitch.